maxhoesel-ansible/ansible-collection-smallstep/README.md

 ---
 **NOTE**

-This collection is stil under active development.
-While we try to preserve compatibility with previous versions, breaking changes may ocurr between minor releases (such as 0.3, 0.4, etc.) if required.
+This collection is still under active development.
+While we try to preserve compatibility with previous versions, breaking changes may occur between minor releases (such as 0.3, 0.4, etc.) if required.

 ---